The Best Positions to Install Security Cameras

 Therefore, set up your system where potential intruders will see the cameras while also keeping them safe from damage.
 The general recommendation is to position cameras 9 feet from the ground or floor.
-This places the camera out of reach from someone standing on the ground, yet it’s close enough to capture a good image of the viewing area, and the camera is likely to be seen by anyone approaching the house or entry point.
+This places the camera out of reach from someone standing on the ground, yet close enough to capture a good image of the viewing area.
+Besides, the camera is likely to be seen by anyone approaching the house or entry point.

 You can further protect a security camera by shielding it with wire mesh or similar material.
 This may help prevent (or delay) damage from an intruder throwing a rock at the camera or hitting it with a stick or tool.
-Be sure to test the visual effect of the protective mesh before installing it over a camera.
+However, make sure you test the visual effect of the protective mesh before installing it over the camera.

 Given the statistics on where intruders most likely enter a home, the front door is the prime location for setting up a security camera.
 A front door camera should face visitors as they approach the door and can view them standing in front of the door.
 In this key location, a camera should be visible to visitors but also out of reach (at 9 feet high, if possible).

 Keyhole cameras are effective for viewing visitors at the door before you open the door, but because they are right at eye level, they are easy for an intruder to obstruct.
 So a keyhole camera alone does not provide sufficient security for the front entry.